Tennessee Titans: Baltimore Ravens

 In the late 1990s and early 2000s, the Titans and the Ravens began a rivalry, which flared up when former Titans quarterback Steve McNair went to the Ravens.
 From the realignment of the NFL's divisions in 2002 to the 2020–21 NFL playoffs, the Titans have faced off against Baltimore five times in the postseason.
 Derrick Henry left the Titans in the 2024 offseason to play for the Ravens.
 As of the 2024 season, the Ravens lead the all-time series 14–13.

 Historic

 Pittsburgh Steelers

 After the move to the AFC Central division, the Titans developed a rivalry with the Pittsburgh Steelers.
 The Steelers were the Oilers' primary divisional rival and by the 2020s, the Titans had played them more than any other NFL team.
 As of the 2024 season, the Steelers lead the all-time series 49–32.

+Defunct

 Texas Governor's Cup: Dallas Cowboys/Dallas Texans

 The Cowboys previously led the series against the Oilers 18–13.

 Culture

 Flameheads

-During the Titans' first season in its new stadium, the end zone sections became known as the Flame Pit and fans began wearing head wear resembling flames.
+During the Titans' first season in its new stadium, the end zone sections became known as the Flame Pit and fans began wearing headwear resembling flames.
 Called "Flameheads", the costumes became prevalent during the Titans' successful years of the early 2000s, especially during their run to Super Bowl XXXIV.
 Flames are tied to the organization because in Greek Mythology, the Titan Prometheus stole fire and gave it to humanity.